 What I do:

-I provide education and coaching to the attorneys who are looking to expand their brand and grow their practice.
+I provide education and coaching to the attorneys and law firms who are looking to expand their brand and grow their practice.
 Think of what I teach as the PR and marketing class you never got in law school.

 How I do it:

 - Rather than sucking up your valuable daytime schedule with billable hours (mine, not yours), we’ve created a library of short videos that will teach you all the essentials to give you the foundation to be PR-savvy for LIFE.
 This means more exposure and more clients.